- Starting your application

-If you are destitute or homeless, you do not need to book an appointment in advance and can go straight to the Asylum Screening Unit.
+If you are destitute or homeless, you can go straight to the Asylum Screening Unit.
 You do not need to call the Home Office first.

 The first of two interviews that you will have with the Home Office is called the screening interview.
-At your screening interview the Home Office will ask you questions to establish who you are and how you arrived in the UK.
+At your screening interview, the Home Office will ask questions to establish who you are and how you arrived in the UK.
 They will also ask you to briefly state the reason or reasons why you are claiming asylum.

 They will take your fingerprints and your photo.
-They will then give you a card which confirms your personal details and that you are an asylum seeker.
-The Home Office will check their records to see if you have previously visited the UK or had leave to remain, or whether you have been fingerprinted or made a claim for asylum in another European country.
-If your fingerprints are found in the European database Eurodac, the Home Office may decide to return you to the European country where you claimed asylum or were fingerprinted.
+They will then give you a card or other papers confirming your personal details and that you are have claimed asylum.
+The Home Office will check their records to see if you have previously stayed in the UK, and whether you have been fingerprinted or made a claim for asylum in another European country.
+If your fingerprints are found in the European database, the Home Office may later decide to return you to the country where you previously claimed asylum or were fingerprinted.

-You will have the right to use an interpreter provided by the Home Office free of charge, but very often the interpreter will be on the other end of a telephone.
+Home Office will offer you an interpreter, normally on a telephone, which is free.
 It is important that you are happy that you and the interpreter understand each other well.

-You can be at the screening unit for several hours.
+You can be at the Screening Unit for several hours.
 The Home Office will then decide whether to detain you or release you while processing your claim.
-It is very unlikely that you will be detained at the screening unit.
+It is unlikely that you will be detained at the Screening Unit.

 Preliminary Information Questionnaire (PIQ)